publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch93/m__us_usc_t7_s6407.md

         (11) to furnish the Secretary with such other information as the Secretary may require; and

-        (12) to invest funds collected by the Board pursuant to subsection (g) of this section.
+        (12) to invest funds collected by the Board pursuant to subsection (g).

     (d) __Plans and budgets__